 1. How often do you trek yourself?
 Do you like to do long distance trekking and are you comfortable with camping and sleeping in a tent?

 2. What kind of trekking have you done recently with your child and how did they like the backpack?
 For 4 years plus: have you gone trekking recently, what were the difficulties, and how many hours were you able to go without stopping?

 My little boy walked before he was 1 and is an active and determined child.
-We took him to Machu Picchu when he was 20 months old and had 2 different styles of backpacks and a harness.
+We took him to Machu Picchu and trekking in Peru when he was 20 months old and had 2 different styles of backpacks and a harness.
 We left the ruins after several hours: his screaming was in no way enjoyable for us or for the other visitors!